 Call in advance to double-check operating hours or schedule an appointment.
 While many consulates and embassies are staffed during regular business hours, attention to the public is often more limited.
 For after-hours and emergency contact numbers, check individual websites.

-Oficinas de migraciónes (immigration offices) are where you’ll need to go to receive an exit stamp or secure a new entry card.
+Oficinas de migraciónes (immigration offices) are where you’ll need to go to receive an exit stamp or secure a new entry card, which can also be done online through the website.

 Canadian Embassy With a helpful website.

-US Embassy This place is a fortress – call before showing up in person.
+US Embassy Call before showing up in person.

 Emergency & Important Numbers